Raniazy/awesome-mlops/README.md

 ## videos
 - [A Chat with Andrew on MLOps: From Model-centric to Data-centric AI](https://www.youtube.com/watch?v=06-AZXmwHjo)
 - [[Explained] What is MLOps | Getting started with ML Engineering](https://www.youtube.com/watch?v=0jLdp2Tl0sM)

+# Contribution

+I'm always thrilled to receive PRs, and do my best to process them as fast as I can.
+Not sure if that typo/feedback is worth a pull request ?
+Do it!
+I will appreciate it.